johnmackintosh/juncture/README.md

 by period, given a start and end date, without reliance on access to a database or writing SQL.

-Consider the scenario where you need to know how man patients were ‘IN’ hospital.
+Consider the scenario where you need to know how many patients were ‘IN’ hospital.
 Some typical questions might be:
 - How many patients were in the hospital at 10 AM yesterday?
 - How many were in during each 15 minute spell between 2pm and 6pm?